A Raisin in the Sun

 “…the play that changed American theatre forever.” —New York Times

-Echoing her own trials growing up in a racially-divided America, Hansberry’s masterpiece delves into the divergent dreams and conflicts within three generations of a lower-class Black family, in 1950’s Chicago, struggling to rise into America’s middle class.
+Echoing her own trials growing up in a racially divided America, Lorraine Hansberry’s masterpiece delves into the divergent dreams and conflicts within three generations of a Black family struggling to rise into America’s middle class in 1950’s Chicago.

-Anticipating a big life insurance check, ‘Mama’ dreams of a beautiful new home in a white neighborhood.
+Anticipating a big life insurance check, Mama dreams of a beautiful new home in a better neighborhood.
 Her son, a chauffeur, dreams of being his own boss and opening a liquor store.
 His sister dreams of medical school.
-The ensuing prejudice they encounter threatens to crush their hopes and dreams, causing them to dry up “…like a raisin in the sun.”
+The ensuing prejudice they encounter threatens to crush their hopes and dreams, causing them to dry up, “…like a raisin in the sun.”

 Hansberry wrote this Pulitzer Prize-winning play, her first, at age 27.
-It was the first by a Black playwright to be produced on Broadway, and to receive a Critic’s Circle award.
+She was the first Black playwright to receive both the Drama Desk Award and the Critics’ Circle award for Best Play.
+A Raisin in the Sun was the first play by a Black female playwright to be produced on Broadway.

 Buy Tickets by Day